eshaiju/rails_error_pages/readme.md

 # Readme

-This is a ruby gem for a error_pages generator.
+This is a ruby gem for a 404 and 500 error page generation.

 ## Installation